 Can The Plant Withstand Heat And Humidity?

-Plants have needs, too.
-When placed in an environment that’s very different from their natural habitat, plants will also get sick.
-Keep in mind that a hermit crab tank will be hotter and more humid than most environments.
-The plants you choose must be able to accommodate this.
+A hermit crab tank will be hotter and more humid than most environments, so the plants you choose must be able to cope.

-As a rule of thumb, pick hardy plants.
-They should be capable of withstanding a wide range of temperatures, light levels and cope with too much or too little watering.
-For example, a cactus may do well in hot environments but not moist ones.
-A water lily should appreciate the dampness but will struggle with the heat.
-The ideal plant is adaptable and resilient.
+For example, a cactus may thrive in hot environments but not in moist conditions, while a water lily will appreciate the dampness but may struggle with the heat.
+So, the ideal plant is adaptable and resilient.

-A great starting point is plants designed for reptile habitats.
-They often have similar environments as a hermit crab tank.
+A good starting point is plants designed for reptile habitats, as they often have similar environments as a hermit crab tank.
 Snakes and lizards are also prone to munching or lying on plants.
-So, your top choices will already be hardy plants ready to take some abuse.

 Is It A Vertical Plant?

-As a bonus, the vertical design will prevent your hermit crabs from tucking themselves into the leaves full time, hiding from view.
-What’s the point of a hermit crab if you can’t enjoy watching it?
+The vertical design will prevent your hermit crabs from hiding in the leaves constantly.
+What’s the point of having pet hermit crabs if you can’t enjoy watching them?

-There are many plants that grow vertically and thrive in a humid climate.
-For example, ferns and orchids.
+Many plants grow vertically and thrive in humid climates like ferns and orchids.

 Does It Have A Light Root System?

-To preserve your hermit crabs’ open space and remain vertical, choose wispy plants.
-They’re lightweight and won’t develop heavy root systems.
-Plants with thick root balls will take up space in your hermit crabs’ substrate.
-This will limit how much burrowing room is available.
-With that in mind, be sure to pick out vines and creeping plants.
+Plants with thick root balls take up space in hermit crabs’ substrate, limiting how much burrowing room is available.
+So, choose vines and creeping plants.

 Is The Plant Too Precious?

-Always choose plants that you won’t mind being destroyed.
-Hermit crabs are prone to damaging the plants in their habitat.
-At best, the flora may last for a few weeks.
-On average, your hermit crabs will methodically strip down the leaves, vines, and stalks.
+Always choose plants you don’t mind being destroyed, as hermit crabs will damage any plants in their habitat.
+Hermit crabs will methodically strip down the leaves, vines, and stalks.

-This may sound disastrous, but it’s actually good.
-It shows that your hermit crabs are in good health, willing to climb over new terrain and search for food.
-With the right plants, your shell-pets will gain nutrients and enrichment.
+This may sound disastrous, but it’s good news.
+It shows that your hermit crabs are in good health and willing to climb over new terrain and search for food.
+With the right plants, hermit crabs will gain nutrients and enrichment.
 However, this comes at the cost of the plant.

-So, if you hate to see your plants being destroyed, it’s best to stick with expendable options.
-These can include fake plants, as well as cheap, easily replaceable live plants.
+So, if you hate to see your plants destroyed, only offer expendable options, such as fake plants and cheap, easily replaceable live plants.

 Best Hermit Crab Habitat Plants